 The deposit agreement permits the depositary to deliver ADSs before deposit of the underlying ordinary shares.
 This is called a pre-release of the ADSs.
 The depositary may also deliver ordinary shares upon cancelation of pre-released ADSs (even if the ADSs are canceled before the pre-release transaction has been closed out).
 A pre-release is closed out as soon as the underlying ordinary shares are delivered to the depositary.
 The depositary may receive ADSs instead of ordinary shares to close out a pre-release.
 The depositary may pre-release ADSs only under the following conditions: (1) before or at the time of the pre-release, the person to whom the pre-release is being made represents to the depositary in writing that it or its customer (a) owns the ordinary shares or ADSs to be deposited, (b) assigns all beneficial rights, title and interest in such ordinary shares or ADSs to the depositary for the benefit of the owners, (c) will not take any action with respect to such ordinary shares or ADSs that is inconsistent with the transfer of beneficial ownership, (d) indicates the depositary as owner of such ordinary shares or ADSs in its records and (e) unconditionally guarantees to deliver such ordinary shares or ADSs to the depositary or the custodian, as the case may be; (2) the pre-release is fully collateralized with cash or other collateral that the depositary considers appropriate; and (3) the depositary must be able to close out the pre-release on not more than five business days' notice.
-Each pre-release is subject to further indemnities and credit regulations as the depositary considers appropriate.
-In addition, the depositary will limit the number of ADSs that may be outstanding at any time as a result of pre-release, although the depositary may disregard the limit from time to time, if it thinks it is appropriate to do so, including (1) due to a decrease in the aggregate number of ADSs outstanding that causes existing pre-release transactions to temporarily exceed the limit stated above or (2) where ot
+Each pre-release is subject to further indemnities and credit regulations as the depositary way disregard the limit from time to time, if it thinks it is appropriate to do so, including (1) due to a decrease in the aggregate number of ADSs outstanding that causes existing pre-release transactions to temporarily exceed the limit stated above or (2) where otherwise required by market conditions.